CrocoFactory/sensei/docs/learn/http_requests.md

 This sends a POST request to the specified URL with the provided data formatted as JSON.
 You can similarly use the `put`, `delete` and another methods for updating or deleting resources.

-## Types of Request Arguments
+## Types of Request Parameters

-When making HTTP requests, various arguments can be passed to customize the request and convey additional information to the server.
-These arguments typically fall into several categories: query parameters, body parameters, path parameters, headers, and cookies.
+When making HTTP requests, various parameters can be passed to customize the request and convey additional information to the server.
+These parameters typically fall into several categories: query parameters, body parameters, path parameters, headers, and cookies.
 Understanding each type helps ensure that your requests are structured correctly for effective communication with APIs.

 ### Query Parameters